metrorailings/OwlBlog/content/posts/2022-week-5-insights.md

 Raiders having real success running the ball on muscle alone.
 Six-man offensive front combined with a fullback have opened up some lanes here.
 Looks like Vegas will be a team that starts leaning heavily on its ground game to motivate the offense.

 Davonte Adams drawing some key pass interference calls on a drive ending in a touchdown.
 The Chiefs insisting on playing everybody in man coverage can bite them in the ass sometimes.

+Juju and MVS becoming bigger parts of the offense.